MasonStooksbury/MockBotSquarePants/README.md

 All that being said, I needed a way to mock my friends in the platform we use the most: Discord.
 Thankfully, the wonderful people at Discord love nerds, and allow us to make cool bots to do (basically) anything we want.
 So what did I use it for?
 Stupid things, like always.

 # How it works
 Simply copy the text of your victim, prepend it with `~mock ` and you're done!
 MockBotSquarePants will swoop in to mock them!
+The bot is able to delete the message that invoked it so that it looks like the bot is mocking the person of its own accord.
+There is also a hidden Easter Egg that I'll leave you to find :)
 ![MockBotSquarePants Example](https://github.com/MasonStooksbury/MockBotSquarePants/blob/master/MBSPTest.png)

 # Setup